quicwg/base-drafts/draft-ietf-quic-http.md

 The PRIORITY frame can express relationships which might not be permitted based on the stream on which it is sent or its position in the stream.
-These situations MUST be treated as a connection error of type HTTP_INVALID_PRIORITY.
+These situations MUST be treated as a connection error of type HTTP_FRAME_ERROR.
 The following situations are examples of invalid PRIORITY frames:

 - A PRIORITY frame with the Prioritized Element Type set to `11`.